 Introduction

 Corporate Social Responsibility (CSR), environmental responsibility, or any other type of corporate responsibility are gaining great attention from scholars (Testa et al., 2016).
 It can be said that in the last two decades, CSR has gained much importance in the academic discussion and in the public agenda in general.
 However, it can be noticed that small and medium enterprises (SMEs) have attracted relatively less attention from academicians (Bansal & Hoffman, 2012).
 According to Coppa and Sriramesh (2013), CSR represents a puzzle of economy, society and polity.
 Thus, it is not just part of the organization.
-(Bansal and Hoffman, 2012; Johnson, 2015)(Parker et al., 2009)
+Hence, corporate environmental and social responsibilities are seen as relatively new practises for SMEs (Bansal and Hoffman, 2012; Johnson, 2015).
+The impact of each SME on the economy and environment is minimal, but overall they constitute a large share of the European economy and cause almost two thirds of pollution in Europe (Parker et al., 2009).
+Therefore, applying environmental practices and being social responsible in the SMEs segment may contribute in addressing such issues.

 Although SMEs reflect a considerable share in the economic activity, many of the studies in the literature are focused almost exclusively on large firms.
 Taking this into consideration, the European Union promoted CSR in national and international contexts (European Commission, 2003).
 This initiative aimed at building a general framework for the promotion of socially responsible corporate practices rooted in the European values.
 According to the reports by the European Commission (2019), SMEs in the European Union account for about 56.4% of total value added and more than 66% of all jobs.
 Therefore, there is an apparent disproportionate level of attention from the academicians.
-This is a motivation to study CSR in all types of enterprises, regardless of their size.(Dacin et al., 2011; Phillips et al., 2015; Stephan et al., 2015)(Lins et al., 2017; Martinez-Conesa et al., 2017; Nelling and Webb, 2009; Rodriguez-Fernandez, 2016; Surroca et al., 2010)In this paper, CSR practices are seen as potential aspects that can be applied even for the SME segment.
+This is a motivation to study CSR in all types of enterprises, regardless of their size.

+Social entrepreneurship is consider as the first attempt of introducing CSR to the SME segment.
+It is defined as a set of skills which once implemented may leverage the enterprise’s resources in order to address social issues (Dacin et al., 2011; Phillips et al., 2015; Stephan et al., 2015).
+Social enterprises are not ordinary firms that aims profit and owner’ value maximisation, but they are some sort of firms which intend to address social problems.
+Usually, the way how they meet their objectives is through applying innovative approaches.
+Scholars have shown that firms which implement CSR policies and practices enhance the performance (Lins et al., 2017; Martinez-Conesa et al., 2017; Nelling and Webb, 2009; Rodriguez-Fernandez, 2016; Surroca et al., 2010).
+Therefore, applying initiatives related to CSR may contribute to the firm performance, which, in turn, means sustainability.

+In this paper, CSR practices are seen as potential aspects that can be applied even for the SME segment.
 One part of the research sheds light on the determinants and impacts of CSR on SMEs.
 Among others, for example, Coppa and Sriramesh (2013) studied the factors that motivate SMEs to apply the CSR practices, Madueño et al.’s (2016) paper contributes to a better understanding of the effects of CSR on the competitive performance of SMEs operating in Spain, and Martinez-Conesa et al.’s (2017) research offers insights into the role of CSR in the firm’s performance and innovation.
+Based on these linkages, this research goes further by assuming that business sustainability can be improved by adopting CSR policies and practices.
+If SMEs adopt such policies and practices that are focused at consumers and innovation, and put in place efforts which lead to the avoidance of their bankruptcy, then their business activity is more sustainable.